guillemforto/Reddit-upvote-prediction/README.md

 # Reddit Upvote Prediction

-This Kaggle competition consisted in predicting the score of over 1 milion Reddit comment scores from multiple available comment attributes, as well as addition features that we engineered.<br>
+This Kaggle competition consisted in predicting the score of over a million Reddit comment scores from multiple available comment attributes, as well as addition features that we engineered.<br>
 The data handled came from the [Reddit](https://fr.wikipedia.org/wiki/Reddit) website.
 More specifically, the dataset contained all comments on the [AskReddit subreddit](https://www.reddit.com/r/AskReddit/) published on the platform during May 2015.

 **Authors:** Guillem Fortó / Jade Henry